Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Get-AzureRmRecoveryServicesBackupRPMountScript.md

 schema: 2.0.0
 ---

-# Get-AzureRmRSBRPMountScript
+# Get-AzureRmRecoveryServicesBackupRPMountScript

 ## SYNOPSIS
-Gets the script to mount all the files of the recovery point.
+Downloads a script to mount all the files of the recovery point.

 ## SYNTAX

 ```
-Get-AzureRmRSBRPMountScript [-RecoveryPoint] <RecoveryPointBase> [[-Path] <String>]
+Get-AzureRmRecoveryServicesBackupRPMountScript [-RecoveryPoint] <RecoveryPointBase> [[-Path] <String>]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmRSBRPMountScript** cmdlet downloads a script which mounts the volumes of the recovery point on the machine where it is run.
+The Get-AzureRmRecoveryServicesBackupRPMountScript cmdlet downloads a script which mounts the volumes of the recovery point on the machine where it is run.

 ## EXAMPLES

-### Example 1: Select the recovery point and get the script
+### Example 1: Mount a recovery point
 ```
 PS C:\> $namedContainer = Get-AzureRmRecoveryServicesBackupContainer  -ContainerType "AzureVM" -Status "Registered" -FriendlyName "V2VM"
 PS C:\> $backupitem = Get-AzureRmRecoveryServicesBackupItem -Container $namedContainer  -WorkloadType "AzureVM"